Glacier National Park & Banff

 Itinerary

-Join us in Calgary, for your first leg of the tour.
-Upon arrival, transfer via shuttle to your hotel, where you’ll meet your tour manager and fellow travelers.
-The festivities in Calgary will be plentiful since its Stampede week in Calgary.
+Join us in Calgary, for the first leg of your tour.
+Upon arrival, you’ll transfer via hotel shuttle to your hotel to meet your tour manager and the group.

-This morning we enter the Crown of the Continent, Glacier National Park.
-You’ll spend the entire day via special buses that can traverse this unbelievable terrain to give you the absolute best views.
-Enjoy local commentary while seeing the landscape of mountain ranges carved by prehistoric ice rivers, alpine meadows, magnificent forests, waterfalls, and nearly twenty-five glistening glaciers absorbing the sun’s rays and feeding 200 sparkling lakes.
-We’ll stay the night near the Glacier National airport in Kalispell, Montana.
-B, D
+This morning we will enter the Crown of the Continent, Glacier National Park.
+You’ll spend the day via a special bus that can traverse this unbelievable terrain to guarantee you the absolute best views.
+Enjoy commentary while marveling at the landscape of mountain ranges carved by prehistoric ice rivers, alpine meadows, magnificent forests, waterfalls, and nearly twenty-five glistening glaciers absorbing the sun’s rays while feeding 200 sparkling lakes.
+We return to our hotel in Kalispell, MT.
+B, L, D

 What's Included